Hall Effect

 Applications

-• Helps determine carrier concentration, mobility, and conductivity of semiconductor materials
+Aside, Hall effect can determine the carrier concentration, mobility, and conductivity of semiconductors.

 Problem 1: A thin rectangular metal plate of thickness 1 cm is subjected to a magnetic field of strength B = 0.5 T. When a current of I = 2 A flows through the plate, a Hall voltage of VH = 0.1 V is measured.
 Calculate the charge carrier density in the metal.